Merton London Borough Council: Powers and functions

-Political background of the council

-Merton is divided into 20 wards, seventeen of which elect three councillors, with the remaining three electing two councillors each.
+Political control

+The council has been under Labour majority control since 2014.

+The first election was held in 1964, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1965.
+Political control of the council since 1965 has been as follows:

+Leadership

+The role of Mayor of Merton is largely ceremonial.
+Political leadership is instead provided by the leader of the council.
+The leaders since 1965 have been:

+Composition

+Following the 2022 election and a change of allegiance in January 2024, the composition of the council was:

+The next election is due in May 2026.

+Elections

+Since the last boundary changes in 2022 the council has comprised 57 councillors representing 20 wards, with each ward electing two or three councillors.
+Elections are held every four years.

 The political voting patterns in Merton broadly follow the geographical divide between Merton's two UK Parliament constituencies.
 The eastern Mitcham and Morden constituency, which is held by Labour MP Siobhain McDonagh, contains ten wards and has only elected Labour councillors since 2014, with the exception of a single Conservative councillor elected in Lower Morden in 2022.

-The western Wimbledon constituency, which is held by Conservative MP Stephen Hammond, contains ten wards with 27 councillors, 17 of which are currently Liberal Democrats.
+The western Wimbledon constituency, which is held by Liberal Democrats MP Paul Kohler, contains ten wards with 27 councillors, 17 of which are currently Liberal Democrats.
 Since 1990, the ward of Merton Park has only ever returned councillors for Merton Park Ward Residents Association.
 The most recent elections in 2022 saw the Liberal Democrats replace the Conservatives as the main opposition on Merton Council, winning 17 seats across the Wimbledon wards.
 They won all council seats in four of the wards, while another four wards were split between the Liberal Democrats and either the Conservatives or Labour.
 The only ward completely held by the Conservatives is Village, while Labour maintains only a single councillor in each of the Abbey and Wandle wards.

-For historic political control and leadership of the council, see Merton London Borough Council elections.
+Premises

+The council is based at Merton Civic Centre on London Road in Morden.
+The building began as a 15-storey office block that was privately built as 'Crown House', opening in 1962.
+The council moved into the building in 1985, having previously been based at Wimbledon Town Hall.
+A three-storey extension in front of the older building was completed in 1990, including the council chamber.

 Mayors

-At the Annual Council Meeting, a mayor is elected to serve for a year.
-At the same time, the Council elects a deputy mayor.
-Since 1978, each Mayor must also be an elected councillor.
+At the annual council meeting, a mayor is elected to serve for a year.
+At the same time, the council elects a deputy mayor.
+Since 1978, each mayor must also be an elected councillor.

-The Mayor also acts as the ceremonial and civic head of the borough during his/her year of office and the post is non-political.
-Each year the Mayor also chooses two charities which will benefit from a series of fundraising events throughout the mayoral year.
+The mayor also acts as the ceremonial and civic head of the borough during his/her year of office, including chairing council meetings.
+The post is non-political, although they do get an additional casting vote in the event of a tie.
+Each year the mayor also chooses two charities which will benefit from a series of fundraising events throughout the mayoral year.

-The following have served as Mayor since the formation of the Borough in 1965 and reflects their status on the council at the time they were elected as Mayor:
+The following have served as mayor since the formation of the borough in 1965: